What is Food Addiction?

-A food addiction is often developed due to the result of various factors that include biological, psychological, or social reasons.
-Biological causes can consist of hormonal imbalances, brain chemistry abnormalities, medication side effects, or an inherent disposition resulting from family members struggling with food addictions.
+Food addiction is often developed due to the result of various factors that include biological, psychological, or social reasons.
+Biological causes can consist of hormonal imbalances, brain chemistry abnormalities, medication side effects, or an inherent disposition resulting from family members struggling with addictions to food.

 It is recommended that professional assistance be sought to learn how successfully to manage this disorder.

-When someone has developed a food addiction, the individual will present numerous signs and symptoms that can be recognized.
+When someone has developed an addiction to food, the individual will present numerous signs and symptoms that can be recognized.
 If you or someone you care for is experiencing any of these signs of food addiction, then find professional treatment immediately.

-The following are potential indications of a food addiction:
+The following are potential indications of food addiction:

 - Significant weight gain